-I made this recipe using both American and European butter.
 You will get good results with either type of butter.
-The European butter is a little easier for laminating since it is less brittle than American butter.
+European butter is a little easier for laminating since it is less brittle than American butter.

-I use unsalted butter for virtually all of my baking.
-But for this recipe I recommend using salted butter.
+For this recipe salted butter is recommended.
 The salt balances out the sweetness of the caramelized sugar.
-If you use unsalted butter I recommend you sprinkle a 1/2 teaspoon of salt over the butter packet before laminating the dough.
+If you use unsalted butter sprinkle a 1/2 teaspoon of salt over the butter packet before laminating the dough.